aphototool/A-Photo-Tool-Libre/INSTALL_DEBIAN.md

 - Ubuntu MATE 21.10

 Does **not** work on
-- Ubuntu 20.04.3 LTS (too old libraries)
+- Ubuntu 20.04.3 LTS (too old libraries, get Snap instead at https://snapcraft.io/install/aphototoollibre/ubuntu)

 Absolutely **no** guarantee is given that this app will work on any tested or untested environment.